timmcginley/Agile/Schedule/README.md

 1. project targets
 change
 1. Previous Approaches (pepper with)

+Exercise
+* Skylab tour
+* Designing in the future with Kristian Brink (present to the future)
+* in class presentation of your futures

 ## Week 2 - Future Problems
 identify a system that will be different from today, based on your prototyped future.
 What specific problems and challenges will it face?